 (C= Carbon, H = Hydrogen, N=Nitrogen, O=Oxygen, S=Sulfur)

 They have widely different uses.
 Oxytocin mediates positive social behavior.
 Oxycodone is a painkiller.
-OxyContin has created problems in the U.S. because it creates a great high and is very addictive.
+OxyContin has created problems in the U.S. It creates a great high, and it is highly addictive.

-In his 2003 book Pain Killer, Barry Meier describes how OxyContin was first sold in 1996 as a treatment for cancer patients and other chronic pain sufferers.
-Then thrill-seeking teenagers got their hands on it, and an epidemic in prescription drug abuse ensued.
+In his 2003 book Pain Killer, Barry Meier tells the story of OxyContin.
+It first came out in 1996 as a treatment for cancer patients and other chronic pain sufferers.
+Then thrill-seeking teenagers got their hands on it.
+And an epidemic in prescription drug abuse ensued.

-In 2006 conservative talk show host Rush Limbaugh got caught in an OxyContin abuse scandal but managed to avoid prosecution.
+In 2006 conservative talk show host Rush Limbaugh got caught in an OxyContin abuse scandal.
+He managed to avoid prosecution.

 In TV’s House (2004-2012) Dr. House was a Vicodin addict.
-Vicodin is now the top-selling painkiller in the US.
+In 2016 Vicodin was the top-selling painkiller in the US.
 The chemical composition is:

 Vicodin: C18 H21 N03

 It sure looks a lot like oxycodone.
-However, only in 2014 did the Drug Enforcement Agency reassign Vicodin from a Schedule III drug (less addictive) to a Schedule II drug (more addictive), thereby putting stronger limits on its prescription.
+However, only in 2014 did the Drug Enforcement Agency reassign Vicodin.
+It went from a Schedule III drug (less addictive) to a Schedule II drug (more addictive).
+Thus, stronger limits were put on its prescription.

 These painkillers do, indeed, kill.
 In 2013, according to the American Society of Addiction Medicine, over 100 Americans died from overdose deaths each day.
 In 2013 drug overdose was the leading cause of injury death, greater than car accidents and homicide.
-In 2012 259 million pain killer prescriptions were written, enough for every adult in America to have a bottle of pills.
+Get this: in 2012 259 million pain killer prescriptions were written.
+Enough for every adult in America to have a bottle of pills.

-Comedian Russell Brand is 10 years in recovery from his heroin addiction.
+Comedian Russell Brand is now 14 years in recovery from his heroin addiction.
 (Heroin is a Schedule I drug.)
 He writes eloquently on both his addiction and his recovery.
-Here’s an op-ed piece he published in The Guardian.)
+Here’s a 2013 op-ed piece he published in The Guardian.

 What’s my point?